-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of each major enterprise fund of the North Dakota Board of Nursing as of June 30, 2016, and the respective changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of each major enterprise fund of the North Dakota Board of Nursing as of June 30, 2017, and the respective changes in financial position and, where applicable, cash flows for the year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).